Last updated: April 7, 2026

-G.711 operates at a fixed 64 kbps bitrate using narrowband audio (8 kHz sampling rate).
-It comes in two flavors: G.711 u-law (used in North America/Japan) and G.711 A-law (used elsewhere).
+G.711 is the standard audio codec for telephone networks worldwide.
+It operates at a fixed 64 kbps bitrate using narrowband audio (8 kHz sampling rate) and comes in two variants: G.711 u-law (PCM-U, used in North America and Japan) and G.711 A-law (PCM-A, used in the rest of the world).

 Why G.711 is in WebRTC